 \section{Evolution of $\sigma_{UV}$}

 In the literature, $\sigma_{UV}$ is defined as the dispersion in mag around a median $M_{\rm UV}$ obtained from a $M_{\rm UV}-M_{\rm halo}$ relation and has been used to quantify the stochasticity of star formation \citep{Shen23, Shuntov25}.

-To compute $\sigma_{\rm UV}$, we use the complete sample and estimate the median $M_{\rm UV}$ in bins of stellar masses to remove the trend between $M_{\rm UV}$ and $M_{\star}$.
-We correct $M_{\rm UV}$ using the corresponding median value of their stellar mass bin and compute the dispersion of the corrected $M_{\rm UV}$ distribution.
+To compute $\sigma_{\rm UV}$, we used the complete sample and estimated the median $M_{\rm UV}$ in bins of stellar masses to remove the trend between $M_{\rm UV}$ and $M_{\star}$.
+We normalized $M_{\rm UV}$ using the corresponding median value of their stellar mass bin and computed the dispersion of the corrected $M_{\rm UV}$ distribution.
 To account for uncertainties, we perform Monte Carlo realizations of both $M_{\star}$ and $M_{\rm UV}$ by drawing from Gaussian using the uncertainties from the SED fitting as the width of the distribution.
 In each realization, we apply the binning, normalization, and compute the scatter of the corrected $M_{\rm UV}$ distribution.
 The final value of $\sigma_{\rm UV}$ and its uncertainties are estimated from the percentiles of the resulting distribution.
 We obtain $\sigma_{\rm UV}$ of 0.72$\pm$0.02, 0.54$\pm$0.02, and 0.57$\pm$0.03\,mag, at $6<z<7$, $7<z<9$, and $9<z<12$, respectively.
 We compare these values with results from the literature in Fig.~\ref{fig: sigma_uv}.